ON-CAMPUS RESOURCES

 The University of Chicago is a center of remarkable strength in British Studies broadly conceived.
 Historically oriented work on Medieval, Early Modern and Modern Britain is now being conducted in the departments of History, English, Sociology, Political Science, and Philosophy, as well as in the Law and Divinity Schools.To further this mission of interdisciplinary study, the center: funds short- and long-term graduate research in the UK; funds undergraduate research in the UK; sponsors lectures in British Studies; hosts graduate-run conferences and other projects on topics of broad interest; and co-sponsors a variety of campus events involving British Studies.
 More information.

-The Stevanovich Institute on the Formation of Knowledge unites scholars to study the process of knowledge formation from antiquity to the present, and, in correlation, to explore how this history shapes our modern world.
+The Institute on the Formation of Knowledge unites scholars to study the process of knowledge formation from antiquity to the present, and, in correlation, to explore how this history shapes our modern world.
 The institute organizes talks, conferences, a workshop on the formation of knowledge, research grants and seed grants for faculty projects.
-Two-year postdoctoral research fellowships bring to campus a broad range of younger researchers who offer innovative courses, some co-taught with SIFK faculty.
-SIFK courses treat the history of knowledge formation broadly, and include both undergraduate courses and graduate seminars.
-The SIFK journal Know publishes speculative and editorial type pieces reflecting on knowledge formation.
-Several members work on the Renaissance, and the SIFK building provides offices and event space, and hosts Renaissance-related events such as our 2017 Shakespeare film screening series.
+Two-year postdoctoral research fellowships bring to campus a broad range of younger researchers who offer innovative courses, some co-taught with IFK faculty.
+IFK courses treat the history of knowledge formation broadly, and include both undergraduate courses and graduate seminars.
+The IFK journal Know publishes speculative and editorial type pieces reflecting on knowledge formation.
+Several members work on the Renaissance, and the IFK building provides offices and event space, and hosts Renaissance-related events such as our 2017 Shakespeare film screening series.
 More information.

 Renaissance Costume Library